Dan503/mq-js/README.md

 This documentation assumes that you have the ability to use ES6 JavaScript syntax in your project. mq-js will work in environments that don't support es6 JavaScript syntax however the syntax will be different to what is documented.
 [View the full documentation](https://dan503.github.io/mq-js/#quick-start) for ES5 (IE friendly) examples.

 First, install mq-js using npm.
-(If you are new to Node and npm, [read this beginners guide](https://codeburst.io/getting-started-with-node-js-a-beginners-guide-b03e25bca71b))
+(If you are new to Node and npm, [read this beginners guide](https://codeburst.io/getting-started-with-node-js-a-beginners-guide-b03e25bca71b) to get set up)

     npm install mq-js --save